mergewayhq/mergeway-cli/docs/src/schema-spec.md

 ## Data Files (`data/...`)

-Each data file must declare a `type` and provide the fields required by its spec:
+Each data file must declare a `type` and provide the fields required by its entity definition:

 ```yaml
 type: Post